adamdjbrett/adamdjbrett-v3/README.md

         - list:
           - sublist:
     - experience is misaligned
-5. Service needs a sublist as well\
+    - Service needs a sublist as well
-6. reduce main menu size
+6. how do I edit main menu?

 ---